-Insulators that may be mounted directly on grounded concrete poles are specified in Table 100.
+Insulators that are permitted to be mounted directly on grounded concrete poles shall be as specified in Table 100.

-75-406 Attachment of secondary service conductors
+75-406 Attachment of secondary service and neutral conductors

-Secondary service conductors shall

-- (a) terminate on a dead-end rack of a type shown in Specification 35; or - (b) be attached to a pole in accordance with either Specification 36, 37, 38, or 39.
+- 1) Secondary service conductors shall - a) terminate on a dead-end rack of a type shown in Specification 35; or - b) be attached to a pole in accordance with Specification 36, 37, 38, or 39. - 2) Neutral conductors shall be attached to a pole in accordance with Specification 35.1.